bharathGitUser/bharathgituser.github.io/_pages/about.md

 * As use-case manager for the RIC, work with various business-units to prioritize use-cases of the RIC and perform financial modeling to convert technical gains (e.g. % throughput improvement) into actual dollars saved.
 * Collaborate with universities on forward-looking applications of the RIC in diverse areas such as augmented reality <a href="https://bharathgituser.github.io/files/ar_secon_2020.pdf">(Secon 2020)</a>, localization <a href="https://bharathgituser.github.io/files/pinpoint_lanman_2020.pdf">(Lanman 2020)</a>, drones <a drones  href="https://bharathgituser.github.io/files/drone_hotnets_2020.pdf">(HotNets 2020)</a>, and video analytics.

+Prior to this (2014-2018) my main focus was on various aspects of the state management of ATT's network automation platform:
+*